 All students are urged to plan their course of study with the Director of Development Studies before enrolment, as well as during the course of their programme.

 - Visit the Political Economy and Development Research Group web pages for information about research and staff in this area

-- For information about undergraduate study in Development Studies please view the Development Studies page.
+- Find out about undergraduate study in Development Studies.